eslint/cn.eslint.org/docs/rules/one-var.md

 ---
-title: Rule one-var
+title: one-var - Rules
 layout: doc
 ---
 <!-- Note: No pull requests accepted for this file.
 See README.md in the root directory for details. -->

-# Require or Disallow One Variable Declaration per Scope (one-var)
+# enforce variables to be declared either together or separately in functions (one-var)

-# 每个作用域要求或禁止只有一个变量声明 (one-var)
+# 强制函数中的变量在一起声明或分开声明 (one-var)

 Variables can be declared at any point in JavaScript code using `var`, `let`, or `const`.
 There are many styles and preferences related to the declaration of variables, and one of those is deciding on how many variable declarations should be allowed in a single function.